 Members of the military color guard are ordered to post the flags once they have been ordered to stand at attention facing the caller.
 The flag bearers advance to the flag pole base, where the flags will be displayed, while the guards and caller salute.
 They place all of the flags at once, as evenly as possible.

 “Color guard, address the colors,” the caller says shortly after the flags are posted, and the flag bearers take two steps back, turn around to face the US flag, and salute.
-Following the posting of colors a military color guard, those in attendance recite the Pledge of Allegiance, led the caller, in most ceremonies.
+Following the posting of colors by a military color guard, those in attendance recite the Pledge of Allegiance, led by the caller, in most ceremonies.
 The military color guard reassembles in line to be led away when the command “Regroup” is given.